CASES & CHANGES (updated 10-15-2020)

 On Wednesday, Sept.
 23, COM was notified of our first COVID-19 case among staff or volunteers.
 One employee tested positive.
 The employee was not in direct contact with clients or store customers during the potentially contagious period.
 Several staff members and volunteers were potentially exposed.
-As of 11:00 pm, Sept 23, all known potential direct contacts have been notified and placed in quarantine.
+As of Sept 24, all known potential direct contacts have been notified and placed in quarantine.
 The Polk County Health Center has also been notified of potential direct contacts and COM is assisting in contact tracing.
-As a result, the food pantry and thrift store will be closed to the public on Thur.
-Sept 24 and Fri.
-Sept 25 for cleaning and readjustment of staff schedules.
-Both the pantry and store plan to reopen on Saturday, Sept 26.
+Both the pantry and store are currently open.
 Please contact Micah at with questions or concerns.

 The FOOD PANTRY is still open during regular distribution times (Tue 5:30-7:30 pm, Thursday and Saturdays 9:00 am-12:00 pm), but we have switched to a Drive-Thru model to practice social distancing until at least the end of May.
 Clients will drive into our warehouse and will check in from inside their vehicle.
 We have pre-bagged food and will load food into the vehicle for clients.
 This will allow us to continue offering food to those who need it while also maintaining safe distances for both our clients and our volunteers and staff.